somepgs/simple-calculator/README.md

 # Simple Calculator

-A simple command-line calculator written in Go.
+A simple GUI calculator written in Go and Fyne.
 It supports basic operations: addition (+), subtraction (-), multiplication (*), and division (/).
 Handles floating-point numbers and errors like division by zero.

 ## Features
 - Interactive input: Enter expressions like "5 + 3" or "2.5 * 4".